adrenak/univoice/README.md

 This issue will be addressed inside AirPeer itself.
 For more see the 'Connectivity issues' section at the [AirPeer Homepage](http://www.vatsalambastha.com/airpeer)

+Alternatively, a [Unity WebRTC](https://github.com/Unity-Technologies/com.unity.webrtc) based implementation of UniVoice's network interface may be directly introduced.

+In either case, there a need to have a newer underlying networking solution.

 # License and Support
 This project under the [MIT license](https://github.com/adrenak/univoice/blob/master/LICENSE).